 - Is Dollar Cost Averaging a good idea?

-Dollar cost averaging: How it works
+What is dollar cost averaging: How it works

 Let’s say you have a lazy $24,000 in your bank account earning a low interest rate.
 In the back of your mind you’re thinking “I should really be doing more with my money”.